 All of those to-dos are important.
 But there’s one more that should always be at the top of your list: keeping your clients and customers happy.
 They’re the ones who pay your bills, which means their experience with your business needs to be top of mind.

-This is exactly where customer relationship management comes in.
+This is exactly where customer relationship management and learning how to retain your clients come in.
 What is customer relationship management?
 Why do companies use customer relationship management?
 And, more importantly, how can you build even more positive bonds with your clients?
 Let’s dig into what you need to know.

 What is customer relationship management?

 While it’s become a bit of a buzzword, the very definition of customer relationship management is right there in the name: it’s the strategy you use to manage your interactions with current and prospective customers of your business.

 Obviously, the goal of customer relationship management is to ensure that clients have a positive experience.
 That not only increases the satisfaction of your customers themselves, but also leads to numerous benefits for your business, including an improved reputation, a full sales pipeline, stronger customer retention, and even higher profits.
 In fact, 73% of companies with above-average customer experiences perform better financially than their competitors.

 How do project management tools help with building client relationships?